nazmus-saqib1995/nazmus-saqib1995.github.io/_pages/about.md

   - /about.html
 ---

 I am a full-time AI researcher in computer vision and AI at Intelligent Computing Lab, Jeju National University, South Korea advised by Professor.
 Joon-Min Gil.
 I completed my Master in Computer Engineering at Chosun University, advised by Professor.
 Ho Yub Jung.
-My research is inspired by solving image inverse
+My research is inspired by solving image inverse problems and implementation diffusion-based models in image, and video generation and translation.

 A data-driven personal website
 ======